rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 Something akin to sleep could be used to consolidate a section of the self-narrative (e.g. one day) into general experiences.
 This could perhaps be done offline and the resulting weights downloaded by the AI system.
 The consolidation process would...

 - Assess the day's events and emotional moments for significant knowledge.
-- Add key stories to general experience having removed any internal thoughts that would distract the autopilot.
+- Add key sequences to general experience having removed any internal thoughts that would distract the autopilot.
 - Identify and store the key thinking patterns.
 - Update the level of novelty for key events.
 - Prepend a distilled self-narrative into a long term narrative store.